Murder of Santos Rodriguez: Trial

 On Wednesday, November 14, Darrell Cain gave his testimony in his own defense.
 Cain claimed that he and Arnold found the Rodriguez brothers in their bed, and that they looked sweaty.
 Arnold told Cain that the brothers were the ones he saw running from the gas station.
 Cain and Arnold put the boys in handcuffs behind their backs and took them to a parking lot behind the burglarized gas station.
 Cain recalled that he and Arnold met officers Foster and McKee and that Arnold claimed there may have been a third burglar.
 According to Cain, when Arnold asked Santos if the boys had another brother, Santos affirmed that they did but that he did not know where his other brother was.
 Cain told Arnold that he would "make him [Santos] tell the truth", and took his pistol between his legs, emptied it, and visually checked that there were no bullets in the gun before closing the gun's chamber.
 Cain then pointed the gun at Santos and pulled the trigger, making a clicking sound.
 He warned Santos to tell the truth, and that there was a bullet in the gun.
 The second time Cain pulled the trigger, a shot fired, killing Santos.
 Cain described how he grabbed the bullets from his lap, jumped from the car, and put the bullets back into the gun while he was out of the vehicle.
 Cain said he was in shock and hysterical, and that he cried over what had happened.
 Mulder cross-examined Cain and asked if it was within normal police procedure to interrogate a young boy using a gun.
 Cain responded that it was not.
 Mulder asked Cain what made him set himself up as a judge of truth, and Cain responded that he did not know.
 Mulder had Cain reenact the incident in front of the jury.
 In response to Cain's previous claims that he had pressed his gun's ejector rod to empty it of bullets, Mulder demonstrated that the bullets would fall out of the gun if it were merely tilted.
 Mulder loaded and unloaded the gun by turning the cylinder upside down several times.
 Mulder questioned Cain about his claim that he reloaded the pistol, stating that Foster claimed he did not see Cain reload his gun outside of the car.
 Cain responded that he did indeed reload his gun, but that in the confusion nobody saw him.
-Mulder asked Cain what Santos' last words were, and Cain responded that they were "I am telling the truth."
+Mulder asked Cain what Santos's last words were, and Cain responded that they were "I am telling the truth."